Hotel Management College and University Program Overviews

 Bachelor's Degree in Hotel Management

-Bachelor's degree programs in hotel management are comprised of general education credits and hospitality overview classes.
-Within large facilities, hotel management duties are often divided into many areas, so students pursuing their bachelor's degree may choose to concentrate elective classes on a specific area, such as kitchen management, events or sales.
-However, most 4-year bachelor's degree programs ensure that all graduates are prepared for a variety of administrative aspects in hospitality management.
+Bachelor's degree programs in hotel management offer hospitality overview classes.
+Within large facilities, hotel management duties are often divided into many areas, so students pursuing their bachelor's degree may choose to concentrate elective classes on a specific area, such as kitchen management, events, sales, or front office management.

-There is a strong business component in most bachelor's degree programs for hotel management.
-Graduates are prepared to handle financial documents, such as inventory reports, marketing plans, consumer reports and pay schedules.
-Students also complete an internship.
+There is also a strong business component in most bachelor's degree programs.
+Graduates are prepared to handle financial documents, such as inventory reports, marketing plans, consumer reports and pay schedules, and are also expected to complete an internship.
 Below is a sample of course topics:

 - Cost and resource control